-The 436th AW, also known as the "Eagle Wing," is comprised of more than 4,000 active duty Airmen, and answers to the 18th Air Force and Air Mobility Command, both located at Scott Air Force Base, Illinois.
+The 436th AW, also known as "Eagle Wing," is comprised of more than 4,000 active duty Airmen and answers to the 18th Air Force and Air Mobility Command, both located at Scott Air Force Base, Illinois.
 The wing owns, maintains and operates C-5M Super Galaxy and C-17 Globemaster III aircraft with a mission to provide rapid global airlift, combat ready Airmen, and unrivaled installation support..

 The 512th AW, also known as "Liberty Wing," is the Air Force Reserve unit assigned to Dover AFB.
 The wing assists with maintenance and operation of the C-5M and C-17 aircraft assigned to the 436th AW.

 The 436th and 512th AWs fly hundreds of missions throughout the world, providing movement of outsized cargo and personnel on scheduled, special assignment, exercise and contingency airlift missions.
-Together, they account for 25 percent of the nation's strategic airlift capability, projecting global reach to more than 100 countries.
+Together, they account for 20 percent of the nation's strategic outsized airlift capability, projecting global reach to more than 100 countries.

 AFMAO is charged with fulfilling the nation's sacred commitment of ensuring dignity, honor and respect to the fallen and care, service and support to their families.
 A solemn dignified transfer of remains is conducted upon arrival at Dover AFB from the aircraft to a transfer vehicle to honor those who have given their lives in the service of the country.
 The vehicle then moves the fallen to the Port Mortuary at the Charles C. Carson Center for Mortuary Affairs.
 Once positively identified, fallen service members are prepared for transport to their final destination as determined by the family.